The foundation of a successful SaaS affiliate program is effective affiliate recruitment.

 Passive recruitment methods capitalize on exploiting incoming traffic with minimum outbound recruitment interactions.
 This means you leverage your existing resources to attract affiliates.
 Here are a few effective passive affiliate recruitment tactics:

 Affiliate program visibility is vital when it comes to passive recruitment.
-This involves placing a link to your affiliate program on strategic locations, such as the header or footer of your website and product app.
+This involves placing a link to your affiliate program on strategic locations, such as the header or footer of your website.
 The more visible your link campaign is, the higher your chances of attracting potential affiliates.

 Active recruitment is predominantly centered around outbound outreach.
 While it might seem daunting to directly approach potential affiliates, especially without any prior relationship, this method proves to be quite effective.